techidaily/site-windows11/source/_posts/regain-missing-dxgidll-with-easy-windows-11-fixes.md

  The next thing you can try doing is running a system scan to check the integrity of the file itself and identify any potential corruption errors or malware that may be preventing the dxgi.dll file from functioning properly.

- As a first step, we recommend[scanning your system with your antivirus program](https://www.makeuseof.com/scan-for-viruses-without-buying-antivirus-software/) .
+ As a first step, we recommend [scanning your system with your antivirus program](https://www.makeuseof.com/scan-for-viruses-without-buying-antivirus-software/) .
 You can use any third-party security program installed on your computer for this purpose.
 Once the scan is complete, check if it has identified and fixed any issues.
 After that, we recommend using the built-in system utilities to do the same to ensure that no potential culprit is left behind.

  The most suitable option for this scan will be the System File Checker (SFC) and you can run it via Command Prompt.
 When you run the SFC utility, it scans the important files for underlying issues.
 If any problems are identified, the tool will replace the faulty files with their healthier counterparts, fixing the problem at hand in the process.

- As we have previously covered[how to run an SFC scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) in detail, you can refer to that guide for step-by-step instructions to ensure you perform the scan accurately.
+ As we have previously covered [how to run an SFC scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) in detail, you can refer to that guide for step-by-step instructions to ensure you perform the scan accurately.

 ## 5\.
 Apply General Fixes for a Missing DLL File

  If nothing so far seems to work, there are some more fixes you can try.
 Unfortunately, Windows is no stranger to DLL errors, so there's a whole host of general fixes you can apply, regardless of which file has gone missing.

- If you'd like to know more, check out[how to fix DLL files missing on Windows](https://www.makeuseof.com/tag/dll-files-missing-errors/) .
+ If you'd like to know more, check out [how to fix DLL files missing on Windows](https://www.makeuseof.com/tag/dll-files-missing-errors/) .

 ## Restore the Dxgi.dll File in Windows